 Regardless of the view applied, the DON Modern Service Delivery design concepts will apply to all services under the control of the DON.
-The DON is working for adoption of Modern Service Delivery design concepts as a requirement for all future cross-agency and inter-organizational collaborative service development efforts to ensure flexibility and interoperability.
+The DON is working on the adoption of Modern Service Delivery design concepts as a requirement for all future cross-agency and interorganizational collaborative service development efforts to ensure flexibility and interoperability.